marcusklang/langforia/README.md

 ## How to use/install?

 1. Clone this repo recursivly
-2. Download the model external zip from http://semantica.cs.lth.se/langforia/external.zip and unpack its content to external
+2. Download the bigger models from [semantica](http://semantica.cs.lth.se/langforia/external.zip) and unpack its content to directory external
-3. Run external/install.sh - installs model dependencies to your local maven reposity
+3. Run external/install.sh - installs model dependencies to your local maven repository
 4. mvn install - to install the library into your local maven repo
+5. Depend on the libraries or test the webserver demo in the **frontend** directory.

 ## Example of usage